AhmedRaafat14/apiplatform-users-auth/README.md

 ```

 * If you go now to "api/src/Entity" you will find your entity there.
 If you scroll down a little bit to the getEmail & getPassword functions you will see
-something like this which means the this two will be used as the User identifier in the authentication.
-(Will not use the ROLES in this example it is so simple one)
+something like this, which means this two properties will be used as the User identifier in the authentication.
+(Will not use the ROLES in this example as it is so simple one)
 ```php
 # api/src/Entity/Users.php